 Run the command on the specified host if the security policy plugin supports remote commands.
-The sudoers plugin does not currently support running remote commands.
+Note that the sudoers plugin does not currently support running remote commands.
 This may also be used in conjunction with the -l option to list a user's privileges for the remote host.

 -i, --login Run the shell specified by the target user's password database entry as a login shell.
-This means that login-specific resource files such as .profile, .bash_profile, or .login will be read by the shell.
-If a command is specified, it is passed to the shell as a simple command using the -c option.
-The command and any arguments are concatenated, separated by spaces, after escaping each character (including white space) with a backslash ('\') except for alphanumerics, underscores, hyphens, and dollar signs.
+This means that login-specific resource files such as .profile, .bash_profile or .login will be read by the shell.
+If a command is specified, it is passed to the shell for execution via the shell's -c option.
 If no command is specified, an interactive shell is executed. sudo attempts to change to that user's home directory before running the shell.
 The command is run with an environment similar to the one a user would receive at log in.
-Most shells behave differently when a command is specified as compared to an interactive session; consult the shell's manual for details.
+Note that most shells behave differently when a command is specified as compared to an interactive session; consult the shell's manual for details.
 The Command environment section in the sudoers(5) manual documents how the -i option affects the environment in which a command is run when the sudoers policy is in use.